RandomSeeds/rNMF/README.md

 rNMF
 ====

-This is a development repo for the robust nonnegative matrix factorization(rNMF) R-package.
+This is a development repo for the robust nonnegative matrix factorization (rNMF) R-package. rNMF decomposes a high dimensional nonnegative data set with potential corruptions to a product of two low rank matrices with a separate outlier set.
 Package vignette: http://cran.r-project.org/web/packages/rNMF/vignettes/rNMF.html

 ### Installation